NickCL2/ultimate-posts-widget/readme.txt

 The ultimate widget for displaying posts, custom post types or sticky posts with an array of options to customize the display.

-The plugin is designed for both the average user, aiming to provide flexibility and ease of use via the widget options as well as hooks, filters and custom templates for more advanced customization.
+Designed for both the average user and developer, Ultimate Posts Widgets aims to provide flexibility and ease of use for displaying any kinds of posts within your widget areas.
+An array of widget options are available as well as hooks, filters and custom templates for more advanced customization.

-**Options:**
+= Options =

 * Filter by categories
 * Filter by current category